irJERAD/steph/content/post/header.md

 I have spoked with everyone close to me about what I hear in my head.
 No one acknowledges their existence; most tell me that I am experiencing a psychotic episode. <br>

+I have not given permission to anyone to use my lotto tickets from Hacienda Heights / Rolland Heights or Montebello Hills / Monterey Park. <br>

+I have not given permission to anyone to use a heart transplant on my behalf. <br>
+I have not cheated with anyone for the game

 It is becoming more apparent that I am supposed to believe I am insane and that most are already in on some translation of this secret.
 Rhetorical justification is *reaching __critical Fugazi__*
 Reality mending pseudo rational has included: